A. David at Adullam cave.

 When Saul heard that David and the men who were with him had been discovered; now Saul was staying in Gibeah under a tamarisk tree in Ramah, with his spear in his hand, and all his servants standing about him; then Saul said to his servants who stood about him, "Hear now, you Benjamites!
 Will the son of Jesse give every one of you fields and vineyards, and make you all captains of thousands and captains of hundreds?
 All of you have conspired against me, and there is no one who reveals to me that my son has made a covenant with the son of Jesse; and there is not one of you who is sorry for me or reveals to me that my son has stirred up my servant against me, to lie in wait, as it is this day."

 a.
 David and the men who were with him had been discovered: When it was just David hiding out from Saul, he could remain hidden for a long time.
-But you can’t hide 400 men.
-When David came back into Judah, Saul’s network of informants quickly discovered where he was.
+But you can't hide 400 men.
+When David came back into Judah, Saul's network of informants quickly discovered them.

 b.
-With a spear in his hand, and all his servants standing about him: We’ve seen Saul in this place before!
-When Saul has a spear in his hand, it usually means that he is going to try to hurt someone.
+With a spear in his hand, and all his servants standing about him: When Saul had a spear in his hand, it usually meant he was going to try to hurt someone.

 i.
-Also, notice how Saul refers to David: the son of Jesse.
-He didn’t say, “The Man Who Killed Goliath,” or “The Man Who Killed 200 Philistines,” or “The Man Anointed by God.”
-Saul knew that David came from a family of simple farmers, so he calls him by the humblest name he can think of - the son of Jesse.
+Also, notice how Saul referred to David: "the son of Jesse."
+He didn't say, "The Man Who Killed Goliath," or "The Man Who Killed 200 Philistines," or "The Man Anointed by God."
+Saul knew that David came from a family of simple farmers, so he called him by the humblest name he could think of - the son of Jesse.

 d.
-All of you have conspired against me . . . there is not one of you who is sorry for me: In his fleshly, self-focused world, everything revolves around Saul.
-He becomes paranoid and whines, and he leads through guilt and accusation.
+All of you have conspired against me . . . there is not one of you who is sorry for me: In his fleshly, self-focused world, everything revolved around Saul.
+He became paranoid and whiny, and he led through guilt and accusation.

 e.
-My son has stirred up my servant against me: Jonathan never did any such thing, but Saul could not accept the truth that David and Jonathan were in the right, and he was in the wrong.
-So he constructs elaborate conspiracies against him.
-This is a trap for any leader who feels under attack!
+My son has stirred up my servant against me: Jonathan never did any such thing but Saul could not accept the truth that David and Jonathan were in the right and he was in the wrong.
+So Saul constructed elaborate conspiracies against him.

 2. (9-10) Doeg reports on Ahimelech and David to King Saul.